vvn9847/SONiC/bgp-loading-optimization-hld.md

 </figure>

 #### Ring buffer for low-cost thread coordination

-`CODE of DATA STRUCTURE TO BE INSERTED`

-The producer thread and the consumer thread share the ring buffer.
+Since multiple threads are employed, we need a lock-free design with a ring buffer.
 This ring buffer data structure not only temporarily stores data, but also serves the role of `mutex` while beats it in performance since the ring buffer is spared from the overhead from context switching.
 ### Streamlining Redis I/O

 The optimization for `orchagent` and `syncd` can theoretically double the BGP loading performance, which makes Redis I/O performance now the bottleneck.